RoryQo/Corporate-Fatigue-Risk-Modeling/README.md

 **`4.`** **Conclude**
 This minimal effect suggests **burnout is a complex and multifaceted issue that cannot be significantly reduced by only addressing two factors.** A more **holistic approach** is required to meaningfully reduce burnout.

+### **Discussion**

+The findings from our models suggest that **burnout prediction remains a challenging task** given the available features.
+Our selected **KNN model achieved an accuracy in the low 60s**, which indicates **only marginal predictive power**.

+The **low Cramér's V and Spearman correlation scores** further confirm that **most features have little direct predictive influence on burnout symptoms**.
+This suggests two possibilities:
+1. **The features provided may not be strong predictors of burnout.** Other unmeasured variables (such as workplace culture, managerial support, or mental health history) may play a greater role.
+2. **More complex relationships may exist.** There could be **nonlinear interactions** between features, which simple models fail to capture.

+Additionally, the **simulated policy intervention, which aimed to reduce the two strongest predictors of burnout, had minimal impact on overall burnout rates**.
+This further reinforces the idea that **burnout is a multifaceted, complex issue** that cannot be easily addressed by targeting a few individual factors.

+### **Future Considerations**
+- Exploring **nonlinear interactions and feature engineering** to capture hidden patterns.
+- Incorporating **external data** (such as workplace policies or mental health history) for a richer model.
+- Testing **deep learning approaches** that might better capture subtle relationships.

+Ultimately, **burnout is not driven by a single factor but rather by a combination of workplace, personal, and societal influences.** Any meaningful intervention will likely require **holistic solutions rather than isolated policy changes.**